 Lobuche Peak Summit Climb

-If you would like to visit Everest Base Camp with our Teams 1, 2 or 3 and stay longer and go higher, bring your crampons and ice axe and add a climb of Lobuche Peak (to over 20,000 feet we stop at the false summit the last pitch to the real summit is difficult technical climbing).
+If you would like to visit Everest Base Camp with our Teams 1 or 2 and stay longer and go higher, bring your crampons and ice axe and add a climb of Lobuche Peak (to over 20,000 feet we stop at the false summit the last pitch to the real summit is difficult technical climbing).

 Lobuche Peak is a perfect objective if you are fit and have Mt.
 Rainier type skills (ice axe, crampons, and roped glacier travel).
 We will review use of fixed ropes for climbers who have not done this before.
 Afterward, trek back out to Lukla with our crack Nepalese Guide Team for the flight to Kathmandu.